tvoirand/ships/readme.txt

 ships

-version 0.15 of the 20180720
+version 1.0 of the 20180722

 added in this version:
-- shift storage improved (values directly in dict instead of just bounds)
-- shift values written in output text file
+- config file use added (for parameters and shift ranges)
+- output_dir parameter in framemod save_frame, image_to_video, image_to_gif functions
+- output directory created in display_animation function: named "output" where script is located (using inspect)